Its alloys are lighter but as strong as steel. Hence, titanium makes a variety of items, from medical equipment to knives and bike frames.

 - Titanium is non-magnetic and non-reactive.

-- Titanium polishes well and have a deeper grey than steel
+- Titanium polishes well and has a deeper grey than steel

 - A quick test is by smelling the metal.
 Titanium has no smell even after rough rubbing.